material-components/material-components-android/docs/adaptive/CanonicalLayouts.md

 !["Single View Hero demo landscape in landscape."](assets/canonical_layouts/hero_landscape.png)

-This demo is an example of a layout that shows a main content view followed by a list view of supporting items.
-In bigger screens it also reveals a large top content view on top, also called a hero view.
+This demo shows a large top content view on top of the layout, also called a hero view, as well as a main content view and a list view of supporting items.
+The hero and other containers take on different layout configurations depending on the screen size.

 ### Implementation